In this example, I’m including the Greensock (GSAP) animation library. In main.js, I don’t get intellisense suggestions for GSAP.

 npm install --save-dev gsap.

-script tags in your HTML file.
+script tags in your HTML file no matter what you do.
 There is an open issue requesting this feature.
 Hopefully, this will be resolved in the near future! 🤞